Air Fryer Orange Chicken

 - 1 tablespoon low sodium tamari or soy sauce

-- 3 tablespoons gluten free (or regular) breadcrumbs plain with no extra seasonings
+- 3 tablespoons plain gluten free breadcrumbs

 Sauce